AndrewDanilov/yii2-yandex-metrika/README.md

 Either run

 ```
-composer require andrewdanilov/yii2-yandex-metrika "~1.0.0"
+composer require andrewdanilov/yii2-yandex-metrika "~1.1.0"
 ```

 or add

 ```
-"andrewdanilov/yii2-yandex-metrika": "~1.0.0"
+"andrewdanilov/yii2-yandex-metrika": "~1.1.0"
 ```

-to the require section of your `composer.json` file.
+to the `require` section of your `composer.json` file.

 Usage